SaiSrikar2004/gem5_garnet_wireless/README.md

 - **Wireless Integration:**
   - Added wireless features to the Garnet network by modifying internal links to act as broadcasting links, mimicking wireless communication.
+  - Created a wireless topology that allows the specification of hybrid routers as parameters and establishes wireless links between them(--hybrid-routers).

 - **Routing Algorithm:**
   - Implemented a hybrid routing algorithm that selects between traditional XY routing and a wireless path based on hop count.